Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 These are the questions we hear most from Miami-Dade County landowners around Miami, especially about APN-only submissions, remote closings, inherited land, coastal diligence.

-Most Miami-Dade County landowners who send an address or APN hear back from us within about 24 hours once we can identify the parcel.
+Most Miami-Dade County landowners who send an address or APN hear back from us usually within one business day once we can identify the parcel.
 We review access, title, taxes, and nearby sales before we talk through next steps.

 Yes.
 We buy vacant lots, rural acreage, inherited parcels, and land with cleanup or access issues across Miami-Dade County, including areas around Miami, Hialeah, and nearby communities.
 Coastal and near-coastal parcels may need a bit more due diligence, but we still buy them as-is.